It breaks my heart to say this, but now is not a good time for academics who want to go into user experience research.

 These market changes have implications for my coaching practice and business model.
 I'm not planning on ditching academics entirely and may still take one on every once in a while if there is a strong likelihood that they can achieve this goal and I can be of assistance.

-I am not worried about myself or my business, because I like taking on challenges, and because there will always be people who need career coaching.
+I am not too worried about myself or my business, because I like taking on challenges and getting creative, and because there will always be people who need career coaching.
 In the meantime, I will continue to be as supportive as I can of the great folks who will some day be part of our UXR community of practice.

-Visit the original post on LinkedIn to be part of the conversation and see what others in the community have to say on the topic.
+You can also check out the original post on LinkedIn to see what others in the community have to say on the topic.